eduardlio/learn-js-through-web/readme.md

 there's no trickery here.

-I'm just an ordinary bee.
+I'm just an ordinary BEE.
 Honey's pretty important to me.

-It's important to all bees.
+It's important to all BEES.
 We invented it!